 Nova Launcher is probably the most feature-rich custom launcher out there.
 With some minor tweaking (icon pack and KWGT can come in handy, too), you can make your UI look any way you want.
-This includes support for the Google Now shortcut when swiping left from the home screen.
-However, it seems that Google Now is not working on Nova Launcher for some users.
+This includes support for the Google Discover shortcut when swiping right from the home screen.
+However, it seems that Google Now (these days known as Google Discover) is not working on Nova Launcher for some users.

 Table of contents: